Former TN captain Sharath in line to become chairman of Jr Natl selection committee | Sports-Games

 - India

-It is learned that some of the names that the BCCI brass has zeroed in on including former Punjab batting all-rounder Krishnan Mohan, who played 45 matches between 1987-1995.
+It is learnt that some of the names that the BCCI brass has zeroed in on include former Punjab batting all-rounder Krishnan Mohan, who played 45 matches between 1987-1995.
 Mohan is a candidate from North Zone.

 While the official announcement will happen in due course of time, the left-handed Sharath, who has also been a BCCI match referee, is being tipped to take over from Ashish Kapoor, whose term ended earlier this year.

-Sharath, who has also played for Assam, was the first-ever Tamil Nadu cricketer to play 100 Ranji Trophy games for the state and in his 15-year-career, scored 8700 runs from 139 games with 27 hundred and an average of 51 plus.
+Sharath, who has also played for Assam, was the first ever Tamil Nadu cricketer to play 100 Ranji Trophy games for the state and in his 15-year-career, scored 8700 runs from 139 games with 27 hundreds and an average of 51 plus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)